 Claire Wagner is known throughout MedStar Georgetown University Hospital as “the Knitter” because she can solve any problem that involves yarn or thread.
 Claire has worked in the hospital for many years with patients, and staff.
 She holds a weekly clinic in the Arts and Humanities office.

-Alison Waldman is a dance artist and teacher specializing in movement for all ages and abilities.
-She is a certified Workplace Wellness instructor and a longtime performer and facilitator of dance in community and non-traditional spaces.
-Alison regularly performs and choreographs and can be found spontaneously performing or teaching in public spaces throughout the D.C. area.
+Alison Waldman is a dance artist specializing in movement for all ages and abilities.
+She is an RTY-200 certified yoga teacher, workplace wellness instructor and a longtime facilitator of dance in community and non-traditional spaces in the D.C. area.
 As a Resident Movement Artist, Alison provides weekly midday stretch breaks for the hospital's medical, technical, administrative and building staff.
 These short sessions focus on breath, alignment and dynamic movement to give relief to common areas of tension, strength to muscles needed to stay physically alert, and space for self-care.
 She also collaborates with fellow resident artists to bring performance events to the hospital for patients, staff and visiting families alike.

 Pure, simple and endearing, Tamara's voice can be convincing in almost in genre of music from gospel to dance.
 She has had a profoundly diverse career as a performer and a recording artist that she shares whole-heartedly with the MedStar Georgetown hospital community through the Arts and Humanities Program at Lombardi Comprehensive Cancer Center.
 I love singing one to one in the rooms and connecting with patients.
 To me, it’s a sacred exchange of gratitude and emotional wellness.